golemfactory/clay/scripts/task_api_tests/task-api-readme.md

 ```
 ### golem

-The golem block of the JSON is meant for the input golem needs, these are the same for all apps
+The golem block of the JSON is meant for the input Golem needs, these are the same for all apps
 ```
 ...
     "golem": {